Nick Pratto Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- Looking at the 67 games he has played this year, he's homered in six of them (9.0%), and in 2.2% of his trips to the dish.
+- In 8.8% of his games this season, he has hit a long ball, and 2.2% of his trips to the plate.

-- Pratto has had at least one RBI in 29.9% of his games this year (20 of 67), with two or more RBI seven times (10.4%).
-He has also accounted for three or more of his team's runs in two contests.
+- Pratto has had an RBI in 21 games this year (30.9%), including seven multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 24 games this year (35.8%), including multiple runs in four games.
+- In 24 of 68 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.